MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-r-code.md

 ## Prerequisites

-This quickstart assumes that you have installed Microsoft R Client or Microsoft R Server and launch R on the commandline or in an R integrated development environment (IDE).
+This quickstart assumes that you have:
++ An installed instance of Microsoft R Client or Microsoft R Server
++ R running on the commandline or in an R integrated development environment (IDE).
 Read the article [Get Started with Microsoft R Client](r-client-get-started.md) for more information.
++ An internet connection to get [sample data in the RTVS Github repository](https://github.com/Microsoft/RTVS-docs/tree/master/examples/MRS_and_Machine_Learning/Datasets).

 ## Example code

 This article walks through some R code you can use to predict whether a flight will be delayed.
-Here is the entire R code for the example that we'll walkthrough in the sections that follow including links to [sample data in the RTVS Github repository](https://github.com/Microsoft/RTVS-docs/tree/master/examples/MRS_and_Machine_Learning/Datasets).
+Here is the entire R code for the example that we'll walkthrough in the sections.

 ```r
        #############################################